-It’s easy to forget in the middle of making summer plans to head to the beach or go away to summer camp that there are a multitude of attractions located right in your own backyard.
-The metro Atlanta area offers an endless array of fun activities, ranging from world-famous attractions to water parks to educational opportunities.
-When you run out of activities for the kids to do, or if you just need to get out of the house for awhile, consider taking a day or weekend trip to one of our favorite Atlanta staycation destinations to entertain kids, visiting family or for a personal getaway.
+When making vacation plans, it’s easy to forget the many attractions located in your backyard.
+The metro Atlanta area offers an endless array of fun activities, ranging from world-famous attractions and water parks to educational opportunities.
+Consider taking a day or weekend trip to one of our favorite Atlanta staycation destinations to entertain kids, visiting family or for a personal getaway.

-For even more outdoor fun, try your hand at camping at any one of the Georgia State Parks.
-With almost 50 sites statewide and activities ranging from hiking, fishing and biking to golf, geocaching and paddle boarding, there is a State Park for everyone!
+For more outdoor fun, try your hand at camping at a Georgia State Park.
+With almost 50 sites statewide and activities ranging from hiking, fishing and biking to golf, geocaching and paddle boarding, there is a state park for everyone!
 Overnight accommodations include cottages, campsites for tents and RVs, yurts, lodges and group facilities.